CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 parser switching between a small number of well-known states.
 When one state is active, say metadata parsing, then lookup is limited to the keys allowed in metadata.
-If an unknown token arrives, then the parser assumes the current section is finished, and it switches into another state, say data parsing, that is the fallback to use after metadata.
+If an unknown token arrives, then the parser assumes the current section is finished, and it switches into another state that was declared as the fallback to use after metadata.
+In this case, it may be a state dedicated to data parsing.
 This is an implementation of the State design pattern.
 Parsers always have one current `ProcessingState` that remains active as long as it can process the tokens provided to it by the lexical analyzer, and they have a fallback `ProcessingState` to switch to when a token could not be handled by the current one.
 The following class diagram shows this design:

 ![parsing class diagram](../images/design/ccsds-parsing-class-diagram.png)